The Double Refuge 🍷 Bubbles Winking at the Brim

 Iconoclasts

-I’ll start by arguing that agnosticism is neither a stasis of indecision nor a philosophy that lacks historical depth.
+In the next chapter, 🍏 Agnosticism, I’ll argue that agnosticism is neither a stasis of indecision nor a philosophy that lacks historical depth.
 On the contrary, it has deep roots, strong reasons, and an endless number of applications.
-Few knew the deep roots of doubt better than Byron, whose meandering epic Don Juan (1824) champions doubt in many of its forms.
-Upending the structure of the epic, he says he’ll write 12 books (like Homer), yet continues past 16.
+Few knew the deep roots of doubt better than Byron, whose meandering epic Don Juan (1824) champions questioning and critical thinking in all sorts of ways.
+Even the form of his long poem urges a rethink of old literary norms: upending the structure of the epic, he says he’ll write 12 books (like Homer), yet continues past 16.
 He also says he’ll tell the secrets of the afterlife (like Homer and Dante), yet does no such thing.
 In Canto 9 he argues that because our understanding of reality is so uncertain, the thing that most closely corresponds to our experience is doubt.
 In this sense, doubt is more certain than doctrine, proof, or certainty:

 There's no such thing as certainty, that's plain